NateLovallo/mpu9250rpi/README.md

-This is a fork of Sparkfun's Arduino library for the MPU9250 IMU
+This is a fork of Sparkfun's Arduino library for the MPU9250 IMU, ported to the Raspberry Pi using CMAKE and libi2c

 It doesn't work yet